 - There are also annual gifting allowances of £3,000 per annum which can be utilised and a de minimis gifts allowance of £250 or below;

 If you have property in more than one country it’s important to plan appropriately.
 You should make sure that your Northern Ireland Will deals effectively with your UK assets while ensuring your assets outside the UK are structured to work together with your Northern Ireland Will to minimise your estate’s exposure to tax.
-See Foreign Assets
+See Foreign Assets.

 If you are a business owner or shareholder in a private company, it’s important to consider how you want to pass your interests on.
 When you draft your Will, you should also address issues such as: